 I dropped the engine in early 2014—no, not accidentally.
 Drop is the correct term, in the clubby air-

 I welded up holes in the floor pans and welded in a few tiny patches of sheet metal where the body had rusted through.
 I was extremely lucky that this was a California car and not a Michigan rust-

 MIDWAY.
 (Left) Floor pan after welding shut the rust holes.
 (Right) Welded-

 This one regained its voice after I tinkered extensively with the horn: dismantling, rewiring, installing a new relay, and so on.
 All it said, though, was “meep, meep.”
 Evidently, that’s German autosprechen for “take me on a long cruise now, please, even though my fuel filter will very soon clog up tight in some desolate valley without cell phone service.”
 The car knew me well by now: I could fix just about any little thing, even if it might take me 93 hours.
 Naturally, on our first long cruise, I brought no spare fuel filters.
 But I did happen to figure out that I could backflush the clogged filter by flipping it around and attaching the PCV hose.
 Alice the Chorkie waited patiently inside while I backflushed once while on the back side of Mt.
 Hamilton and again on Interstate 580.
-And again on Interstate 680 not far from home, where, of course, I had a plethora of fuel filters.
+And one last time on Interstate 680 not far from home, where, of course, I had a plethora of fuel filters.